underctrl-io/commandkit-docs/src/content/docs/guides/migrating-from-djs-commander.md

 If you're trying to use CommandKit as a drop-in replacement for DJS-Commander, you'll need to make a few changes to your code.

 :::caution
-This guide is NOT introducing the features this library offers over DJS-Commander.
+This guide is **not** introducing the features this library offers over DJS-Commander.
 It's just going over the changes you'll need to make to your code to get it working with this library.
 :::

 ## Setting up the command handler